Fast Food Club Fast Food Club

 © Jam Down Foodie

 Silky, heavy, and endlessly beige, cream soups wrapped dinner in a cozy blanket.
 They were status symbols too, especially when canned convenience met sherry bravado.
-One ladle felt soothing, three felt like a nap.

 Modern tastes lean lighter, brighter, and less gluey.
 Still, that first spoon can transport you to grandma’s table.
-You will forgive the heft until the bowl fights back.

 Spam recipes